-The Medical Billing/Coding Specialist program prepares individuals for employment in the areas of medical insurance, physician's office coding, inpatient hospital coding, healthcare claims processing, and home-remote coding.
+The Medical Billing/Coding Specialist Certificate of Proficiency leads to a Health Information Management AAT degree and prepares individuals for employment in the areas of medical insurance, physician's office coding, inpatient hospital coding, health care claims processing, and home-remote coding.
 This program also serves the needs of healthcare personnel interested in upgrading their professional skills.

 Training in medical billing includes CMS-1500 and UB04 claim forms as well as the processing of insurance claims and basic health information procedures.
-Coding training includes CPT-4, ICD-9 & ICD-10-CM, PCS, and MSDRGs as well as the legislative changes, such as the Affordable Care Act (ACA) to the billing and coding environment.
+Coding training includes CPT, HCPCS, ICD, PCS, MS-DRGs as well as the legislative changes in healthcare insurance.